sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![](lab1media/media/darkestdarkwelcome.png)

 Go ahead and click next.
 You'll then be presented with some options.
-While your preferences are up to you, in order to match this website's color scheme and the labs, , I will be going with darkest dark theme in the middle (If I have a chance, I will probably change the theme even more.
-That is a rabbit hole though, so I can show you how to do that later).
-While you can change the color scheme to whatever you want, just know the icons and any future screens you see may differ a little bit from what I have.  **Please do not spend more than 10 minutes looking at all the color combinations**
+While your preferences are up to you, in order to match this website's color scheme and the labs, you will start this lab by following the directions here.
+After you submit your picture, then you can change the color scheme to your heart's content (That is a rabbit hole though, so you can see how to do this more later).
+While you can change the color scheme to whatever you want, just know the icons and any future screens you see may differ a little bit from what I have.  **Please do not spend more than 10 minutes looking at all the color combinations after finishing the lab**

 Once you click next, you may get a scary looking screen about windows defender possibly getting angry with you about directories that Darkest dark will change and offers a fix.
 I did just say *Fix Automatically*.
 (I'm not sure what happens if you click skip)